 d.
 Promote a strong competitive culture and environment throughout the economy in Singapore;

 e.
 Act internationally as the national body representative of Singapore in respect of competition matters and consumer protection matters;

 f.
 Promote fair trading practices among suppliers and consumers and enable consumers to make informed purchasing decisions in Singapore;

 g.
 Prevent suppliers in Singapore from engaging in unfair practices;

 h.
-Administer and enforce the Consumer Protection (Fair Trading) Act (Cap 52A); and
+Administer and enforce the Consumer Protection (Fair Trading) Act 2003; and

 i.
 Advise the Government, other public authorities or consumer protection organisations on national needs and policies in respect of competition matters and consumer protection matters generally.